syndicatefx/x-ui/README.md

     - `*-l` = 960px
     - `*-xl` = 1280px

-- `.hover-animate` (with editable timing and easing variables in vars.sass), which when used together with `.hover-*` classes adds transition animation to all background-color, border-color, color
+- `.hover-animate` (with editable timing and easing variables in vars.sass), which when used together with `.hover-*` classes adds transition animation to all background-color, border-color, color and box-shadows
 - `.mt-auto` and `.mb-auto` classes
 - `.z-*`, `.o-*` now available in all breakpoints, and a new `.z--1`: `z-index: -1` was added to all breakpoints too.